xzigraz/bhe-code-exercise/README.md

   - Go: `go test ./...`
   - C#: `dotnet test Sieve.Tests`
   - Javascript: `npm run test`
-- Your solution is committed to this projects `main` branch, no uncommitted changes or untracked files please.
+- Your solution is committed to this project's `main` branch, no uncommitted changes or untracked files please.

 ### Considerations